-This post is the 3rd post in my series on “Simplifying SEO for Small Businesses.“
+This post is the third post in my series on SEO for Rookies.

-And nothing about the writing you give to your SEO agency needs to be elegant or grand.
+Nothing about what you give to your SEO agency to post for you needs to be elegant.

-Your SEO agency simply needs a bulleted list of stuff you know that someone outside your industry might not know.
+Instead, your SEO agency just needs a bulleted list of stuff you know that someone outside your industry might not know about a subject.

 For example, I love to do laundry, so here’s a bulleted list I could give my SEO agency for a blog post that they could write for me on the best products for laundry:

-- Use only 2 tablespoons of liquid detergent in the washer.
+- Only use 2 teaspoons of detergent in the washer.
 Anything more will leave soap on your clothes.
-I use any liquid detergent that’s on sale.
+I use any detergent on sale.

-- Use 3 tablespoons of cheap white vinegar in the fabric softener dispenser.
+- Use 3 tablespoons of vinegar in the fabric softener dispenser.
 This will soften your clothes and get any extra soap out of them.

 - Use 2/3 of a cup of sodium percarbonate inside the washer.
-This is a powder used in home brewing that gets out stains and leaves clothes smelling fresh.
-You can get 2lbs on Amazon for about $18.
+This powder is used in home brewing and removes stains and leaves clothes smelling fresh.
+You can get this on Amazon for $40 for 10 lbs.

 - Use warm water, even for colors.

-- Use a short cycle (like 30 minutes), so your clothes aren’t mangled in the washer.
+- Use a short cycle (like 30 minutes), so your clothes aren’t over-mangled in the washer.

-1. Reflect the point of view of someone who LOVES laundry.
+- Reflect the point of view of someone who KNOWS how to do laundry.

-3. Gives your SEO agency a lot of great information to use that may not already be available on the World Wide Web.
+- Gives your SEO agency a lot of great information that may not already be available on other websites.

-The SEO writer at your agency can now take this “insider-laundry-content” and write a nice 300-400 word post for me.
+The SEO writer at your agency can now take your “insider information” and write a nice 300-400 word post for you.